ibm-cloud-docs/apiconnect/tutorials/tut_import_openapi_rest_tk.md

 ## Objective
 {: #object_tut_import_openapi_rest_tk}

-This tutorial illustrates how you can bring your existing API under management control with {{site.data.keyword.apiconnect_full}}.
+This tutorial illustrates how you can bring your existing API under management control with {{site.data.keyword.apiconnect_full}} V5.
 In this tutorial, you will import an OpenAPI spec, and create a passthrough API proxy for an existing REST service.

 ## Prerequisites
 {: #prereq_tut_import_openapi_rest_tk}